lowleveldesign/debug-recipes/debugging-kernel/windows-kernel-debugging-setup.md

 ### Configure LAN debugging ###

+Supported in Windows 8 up.

     C:\Windows\system32>bcdedit /dbgsettings NET HOSTIP:192.168.1.13 PORT:60000
     Key=3ma3qyz02ptls.23uxbvnd0e2zh.1gnwiqb6v3mpb.mjltos9cf63x

     C:\Windows\system32>bcdedit /debug {current} on
     The operation completed successfully.

+Starting from Debugging Tools for Windows 10 we have an additional tool: **kdnet.exe**.
+By running it on the guest you may see if your network card supports kernel debugging.
+You may later enable them by using: `kdnet 192.168.0.1 50000`.
+This should return an encryption key used later when connecting from the remote windbg.

 ### Configure Serial port debugging ###